jkbrzt/rrule/README.md

     </tr>
     <tr>
       <td><code>tzid</code></td>
-      <td>If given, this must be a string <a href="https://moment.github.io/luxon/docs/manual/zones.html#specifying-a-zone">supported</a>
+      <td>If given, this must be a IANA string recognized by the Intl API.
+See
-      by Luxon, and the <a href="https://moment.github.io/luxon/">Luxon</a> library must be provided.
-See discussion under <a href="#timezone-support">Timezone support</a>.
+      discussion under <a href="#timezone-support">Timezone support</a>.
       </td>
     </tr>